File: what is the real price of a piece of clothing and what are its hidden costs?

 • Taxation (especially for businesses),

 But this only concerns the product cycle, from its acquisition to its abandonment by the buyer.
-We can go even further with a concern, not for profitability, but for social and environmental responsibility.
+We can go even further in a concern, not for profitability, but for social and environmental responsibility.

-And the real cost of the product becomes:
+And the actual cost of the product becomes:

-Real cost = price displayed on the label + moral cost + health cost + ownership cost + recycling cost.
+Real cost = price displayed on the label + moral cost + health cost + cost of ownership + recycling cost.

-To change the way we consume, we must go beyond this measure, which remains economic, for another, more ecological one: the life cycle cost of the product or "life cycle cost".
+To change the way we consume, we must go beyond this measure, which remains economic, to another, more ecological one: the life cycle cost of the product.

-It’s the same logic as a successful customer experience.
-The entire purchasing process counts, from upstream with advice, to downstream with careful consideration of feedback.
-When you buy a product, you are also buying this service.
+It's the same logic as a successful customer experience.
+The entire purchasing process counts, from upstream with advice, to downstream with proper consideration of returns.
+When you buy a product, you also buy this service.

 But the problem here is who will bear these costs .
-Because while some are obvious (the design is, for example, included in the final price), others are less so.
-Who will bear the cost of polluting a t-shirt or recycling it?
+Because while some are obvious (for example, the design is included in the final price), others are less so.
+Who will bear the cost of polluting a T-shirt or recycling it?

-Impossible to answer this question.
-Or yes, by settling for “a little bit of all of us”.
+It is impossible to answer this question.
+Or maybe it is, by simply saying "a little bit of all of us".
 There is a notion of altruism behind all this.

-On the other hand, at our level, we can start with relatively simple little things like learning to repair an item of clothing yourself and avoiding leaving it at the first problem or button that pops.
+On the other hand, on our scale, we can start with relatively simple things like learning to repair a garment yourself and avoid taking it off at the first snag or button that pops.

-To do this, here is a first article to learn 5 relatively common small repairs to do yourself and an infographic full of tips for caring for your clothes .
+For this, here is a first article to learn 5 relatively common small repairs to do yourself and an infographic full of tips for maintaining your clothes .

-I hope you have a little clearer picture of the real cost of a product.
+I hope you have a little clearer idea of the real cost of a product.

-And if this article raises any questions in you: don’t hesitate, as usual, to ask them in the comments 🙂
+And if this article raises any questions in you: do not hesitate, as usual, to ask them in the comments 🙂

 Finally, don't feel guilty , we all know that it's complicated to change your habits.
 And there is no personal judgment in this article.
 We're not here for that!

-We just hope that you will see beyond the material and the quality/price ratio (in the same vein as Geoffrey's article on living clothes and dead clothes ), and that these lines will inspire you some thoughts the next time you will go shopping (an activity which should remain a pleasure above all, let's not forget that).
+We just hope that you will see beyond the material and the quality/price ratio (in the same vein as Geoffrey's article on living clothes and dead clothes ), and that these lines will inspire you to think a few things the next time you go shopping (an activity that should remain a pleasure above all, let's not forget).

 Euxane Laot, editor